danwing/cidfi/draft-wing-cidfi.md

 Same Server:
-: Communication about the network metadata arrives over the primary QUIC or DTLS connection which ensures it arrives at the same server instance even through local network translators (NAT) or server-side load balancers.
+: Communication about the network metadata arrives over the primary QUIC or DTLS connection which ensures it arrives at the same server instance even in the presence of network translators (NAT) or server-side load balancers.

 Privacy:
-: The packet importance is only known by CIDFI-aware network elements (CNE).
+: The packet importance is only known by CIDFI-aware network elements (CNEs).
 The network performance data is protected by TLS.

 Integrity:
 : The packet importance is mapped to Destination CIDs which are integrity protected by QUIC (or DTLS) itself and cannot be modified by on-path network elements.
-The communication between client, server, and network element is protected by TLS.
+The communication between client, server, and network elements is protected by TLS.

 Internet Survival:
-: The QUIC (or DTLS) communications between the client and server are not changed so CIDFI is expected to work wherever QUIC (or DTLS) works.
-The elements involved are only the QUIC (or DTLS) client and server and with the participating CIDFI network elements.
+: The QUIC (or DTLS) communications between clients and servers are not changed so CIDFI is expected to work wherever QUIC (or DTLS) works.
+The elements involved are only the QUIC (or DTLS) client and server and with the participating CIDFI-aware network elements.